BiagioAntonelli/ThompsonSamplingExploration/readME.md

 ```

 ## Simulator
-Simulator.py acts as a controller, given a selected agents, it provides at each iteration a context, observe the action selected and generate a reward.
+Simulator.py acts as a controller, given a selected agent, it provides at each iteration a context, observe the action selected and generate a reward.